 There is also a delightful but unattributed penciled caricature of Liszt spanning across three of the blades (see images).
 Several additional signatures are present but difficult to identify.

-PROVENANCE: The collection of the Polish singer Marya Freund (via her son, baritone Doda Conrad).
+PROVENANCE: The Henschel family via the collection of the Polish singer Marya Freund (from her son the baritone Doda Conrad).
 Sir George Henschel was Freund’s uncle.